 2. How was your day?

-Also, if anything out of the ordinary has happened that might be affecting your date’s mood, it’s good to factor this in.
+On the other hand, if anything out of the ordinary has happened that might be affecting your date’s mood, it’s good to factor this in.

-3. Tell me about your friends?
+3. Tell me about your friends.

 4. Are you a dog person, a cat person, or neither?